IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 **Search**

 For many purposes, Basic Search is sufficient.
-Enter keywords or complete sentences and click **Search**.
+On the center top of the network homepage enter keywords or complete sentences and click **Search**.
 A resulting list of studies is displayed.
 Further refinement can be made by clicking facets such as "Original Dataverse" or "Author" under "Refine Results" on the left side